Adampeterjones/blog/_posts/2022-05-06-terraform-kubernetes-git.md

 ```

 ### std-workers-deployment.tf
-this is the highpoint of the folder,  whe have done all the hard work now we have a large file which is a template.  in the first couple of lines we create the deployment resource and loop based on the contents of the manifest file (remember we declared this in the variables.tf earlier).
+this is the highpoint of the folder,  we have done all the hard work.
+Now we have this large file, which is a template.  in the first couple of lines we create the deployment resource and loop, based on the contents of the manifest file (remember we declared this in the variables.tf earlier).
 ```
 resource "kubernetes_deployment" "standard_worker_deployment" {
   for_each = var.manifest